-The work we do as teachers is not simply personally transformative for students; it changes their whole family tree.
-I am especially concerned with supporting students who have been traditionally marginalized in higher education, particularly first generation students, students of color, young mothers, and poor students.
-I maintain an active research project on higher education at all times, with a focus on diversity, professor-student interactions, the culture of higher education, and student learning.
-(You can find my research on these topics Radical Teacher and Proteus: A Journal of Ideas.)
-I am particularly interested in how online learning is reshaping students’ experiences, how an emphasis on course- and program-level assessment affects teacher-student relationships, how teachers can inspire students to be scholars, and how student loan debt affects students, graduates, and their families.
-I don’t teach just for my students; I teach for their families and their communities, because I expect them to make those places better.
-I carry this commitment outside of the university.
-Currently, I volunteer weekly as a book club leader at a local elementary school.
+Though my classroom activities focus narrowly on my students, I don’t teach just for my students: I teach for their families and their communities, because I expect them to make those relationships and those places better.
+I carry this commitment to addressing inequality and thereby strengthening democracy to every setting where I teach.
 In the past, I have taught enrichment courses offered at no cost to students of color seeking graduate education in fields where they are often underrepresented, and I have taught in a program that supports economically disadvantaged students as they enter elite schools.
 I want the most disadvantaged students to have access to what the advantaged have always been granted.
-I teach for big changes.
+I teach for big changes, wherever that teaching occurs.

 My teaching mirrors my research on higher education, which focuses on diversity, professor-student interactions, the culture of higher education, and student learning.
 (You can find my research on these topics in the National Education Association’s Thought & Action, Radical Teacher, and Proteus: A Journal of Ideas.)
 A vibrant research agenda of work that is aimed at the common good is one of the best ways I can model for students the possibilities that education holds for them.
-I work closely with students, especially on student writing and research design, having a strong background in teaching writing and having spent three years as a dissertation coach.
-I have supervised dozens of senior research projects in addition to working with dozens of graduate students.
+I work closely with students, especially on student writing and research design, having a strong background in teaching writing and dissertation coaching.
+I have supervised dozens of senior research projects in addition to working with many graduate students.
 My students do fascinating work on topics including

 - Racism and sexism in special education labeling